CLI Reference

 wb final-review

-Artifacts land under .workbench/<plan-id>/reviews/<session>/:
+Artifacts land under .workbench/<plan-id>/wrap-up/<session>/:

 wb final-review workbench-1 # default: open PR on PASS